terna/ejmmp/model0/model0.md

 the investment and consumption actions are repeated in each cycle, looking around randomly for the sellers; currently `nOfConsumptionActions` $=30$ and `nOfInvestmentActions`$=10$; each consumption buy action is at maximum the 20% of the planned consumptions in that cycle; instead, each investment buy action can reach the whole amount of the investment program of the cycle; each buy action is limited by the residual capabilty of the seller

-magically, the same good can be a consumption item or an investment one
+**magically**, the same good can be a consumption item or an investment one

 $T$ - number of cycles `ncycles`